“Pinpoint where banks are buying and selling.”

-I am going to tell you right now, in fact, I insist, that is complete hogwash!
+I am going to tell you right now, that is complete hogwash!

 THE FACT IS:

-It is one of the biggest lies in the supply and demand community, and if everyone would stop and think about it for a minute, they would understand why it simply does not make sense!
+It is one of the biggest lies in the supply and demand community.
+And if everyone would stop and think about it for a minute, they would understand why makes no sense!

 The banks need to be buying and selling with huge orders.